stoneface86/trackerboy/docs/interface/sidebar.md

 This section has controls for changing the song's settings.

  - *Rows/beat* - This setting determines the number of rows that make up a beat.
-   It used for tempo calculation and for highlighting rows in the pattern editor.
+   It is used for tempo calculation and for highlighting rows in the pattern editor.
 The default value for new songs is **4**.
  - *Rows/measure* - This setting determines how many rows make up a measure.
    This setting should be a multiple of the *Rows/beat* setting but this is not required.
 This setting is only used for highlighting rows in the pattern